PooneetThaper/ImageDeformation/README.md

-# image-deformation-moving-least-squares-implementation
-An Implementation of Image Deformation using Moving Least Squares
+# Implementation of Image Deformation using Moving Least Squares